Navigating Democracy: Resistance and Belonging through Storytelling

 NEW: Lesson Plans on Democracy and Civic Engagement.
 This unit provides students with an accessible way to learn more about democracy through personal narrative.
 It gives students an opportunity to create a picture of democracy that goes beyond political parties or voting to emphasize community power, voice, and resistance and inspire them to be active participants in building a better future.

-UPCOMING: Democracy and Civic Engagement Workshop for Educators.
-We’re hosting a workshop on democracy, civic engagement, and storytelling in the classroom on August 12th, with a special feature from NPR/PBS member station KQED about their Youth Media Challenge: Call for Change.
-Geared toward middle and high school educators, this one-hour session will explore these topics through the lens of first-person storytelling, community voices, belonging, and resistance.
+EVENT: Democracy and Civic Engagement Workshop for Educators.
+We hosted a workshop on democracy, civic engagement, and storytelling in the classroom on August 12th, with a special feature from NPR/PBS member station KQED about their Youth Media Challenge: Call for Change.
+Geared toward middle and high school educators, this session explored these topics through the lens of first-person storytelling, community voices, belonging, and resistance.
 Educators will leave with tools and materials ready for the classroom.

 Countering Harmful Narratives & Creating Change